The Annual Hon. Leroy R. Hassell, Sr., Writing Competition

 The Hon.
 Leroy R. Hassell, Sr., Writing Competition is held every spring in memoriam of the esteemed Virginia jurist.
 Regent University Law Review sponsors this competition to foster and celebrate excellence in legal scholarship among the Regent University community.

-Any violation of these rules is grounds for disqualification.
+Any violation of the rules above is grounds for disqualification.
 Entry constitutes certification by the entrants that they are eligible to participate and that the paper conforms to the rules of the competition.

 Any full or part-time student of the Regent University School of Law is eligible to enter.
 Students from other schools within Regent University are welcome to submit a paper, but all papers must have a connection with the legal field.
 Students may enter more than one paper.
-Current Staff Members of the Law Review may participate.
-Current members of the Law Review Editorial Board may not participate.
+Current Members of the Law Review may participate.

 The Regent University Law Review shall have the right to copy, reprint, or print all papers submitted.
 Entrants agree to hold the Law Review harmless from, and to indemnify it from, any and all damages and costs relating to copyright infringement, plagiarism, or similar loss.